CartoDB/data-services/geocoder/extension/README.md

-# CartoDB admin0 geocoder extension
+# CartoDB geocoder extension
-Postgres extension for the CartoDB admin0 geocoder.
-It is meant to contain the functions and related objects needed to geocode by admin0 regions.
+Postgres extension for the CartoDB geocoder.
+It is meant to contain the functions and related objects needed to provide a geocoding service for administrative areas of level 0, administrative areas of level 1, postal codes, IP addresses and city names.
 It is not meant to contain the actual data used to geocode them.

 ## Dependencies
 This extension is thought to be used on top of CartoDB platform.
 Therefore a cartodb user is required to install the extension onto it.